dilipabc/node_frame_1/README.md

     let title = 'demo';
     res.render('layout' {data : title});

-    // Note : data a variable name with this variable name you can received the title variable value from template file.
+    // Note : data a variable name with this variable name you can receive the title variable value in the template file.
     ```

 For more details [click here](https://github.com/mde/ejs).